svenluijten/flex-env/README.md

 All changes you made should now be reflected in your `.env` file.

+## Inspiration
+Inspiration for this package came from [LeShadow's ArtisanExtended](https://github.com/LeShadow/ArtisanExtended).

 ## Contributing
-Inspiration for this package came from [LeShadow's ArtisanExtended](https://github.com/LeShadow/ArtisanExtended).

-All contributions (in the form of pull requests, issues and feature-requests) are welcome and will always be properly credited.
+All contributions (pull requests, issues and feature requests) are welcome.
+Make sure to read through the [CONTRIBUTING.md](CONTRIBUTING.md) first, though.
+See the [contributors page](../../graphs/contributors) for all contributors.

 ## License
 `sven/flex-env` is licenced under the MIT License (MIT).
 See the [license file](LICENSE.md)